ga-wdi-boston/git-basics-assessment/diagnostic.md

 2. What do you do after cloning a repository, but before starting work?

     ```sh
-    Create a new branch to work on.
+    Create a new branch to work on and add files (git add ...) you wish to track.
     ```

 3. What command do we use to create a new branch?
 Name this branch `response`